joelnewcomer/visitoconee/wp-content/plugins/manage-notification-emails/readme.txt

 If you're one of the early installers, than you'll be happy to see that de new user notification is now splitted in admin and user e-mail management.

 == Changelog ==

+= 1.4.1 =
+ADDED: Manage sending e-mail after a successful automatic Wordpress core update to administrators.
+E-mails about failed updates will always be sent to the administrators and will not be disabled.

 = 1.4.0 =
 ADDED: Multi-language support